tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     Hello, world!

+## <a id="output-format"></a>Default Output Format

+FOCAL is primarily a scientific programming language.
+That, coupled with the small memory size of the PDP-8 family and the slow terminals of the day mean its default output format might not be what you initially expect.
+Consider these two examples pulled from the [U/W FOCAL Manual][uwfm]:

+    *TYPE FSGN(PI), FSGN(PI-PI), FSGN(-PI) !
+     1.000000000E+00 0.000000000E+00-1.000000000E+00
+    *TYPE 180*FATN(-1)/PI !
+    -4.500000000E+01

+This may raise several questions in your mind, such as:

+1. Why is there no space between the second and third outputs of the first command?

+2. Why does the ouptut of the first command begin in the second column and the second begin at the left margin?

+3. Is the second command giving an answer of -4.5°?

+If you've read the U/W FOCAL Manual carefully, you know the answer to all three of these questions, but those used to modern programming environments might have skimmed those sections and thus be surprised by the above outputs.

+The first two qustions have the same answer: U/W FOCAL reserves space for the sign in its numeric outputs even if it doesn't end up being needed.
+This was done, no doubt, so that columns of positive and negative numbers line up nicely.
+It might help to see what's going on if you mentally replace the spaces in that first output line above with `+` signs.

+This then explains the discrepancy between the first and second commands' outputs raised by the second question above: the first output of the first command is positive, while the second command's output is negative, so there is a space at the beginning of the first output for the implicit `+` sign.

+As for the third question, the default output format is in scientific notation with full precision displayed: 4.5&times;10¹ = 45 degrees, the correct answer.

+The following changes to the examples as given in the manual show how you can get output more suitable to your purposes:

+    %TYPE %1, FSGN(PI):5, FSGN(PI-PI):5, FSGN(-PI)!
+     1    0    -1

+That sets the output precision to 1 significant digit, which is all we need for the expected {-1, 0, -1} ouptut set.

+    *TYPE %3.2, 180*FATN(-1)/PI !
+    -45.0

+That tells FOCAL to display 3 significant digits, and to include up to 2 decimal places even if the traling one(s) would be 0, thus showing all 3 significant digits in an answer expected in degrees.
+If you'd wanted 4 significant digits with any trailing zeroes instead, you'd give `%4.3` instead.
+If you'd given `%3`, the output would be `-45`, the trailing zero being deemed unnecessary.

 ## <a id="ascii"></a>ASCII Character & Key Names

 Many of the common names for keys and their ASCII character equivalents